-I found Fridays session completely different as I actually managed to relax during a mindfulness session.
-We were asked to sit with out eyes closed and let our thoughts drift.
+I found Friday’s session completely different as I actually managed to relax during a mindfulness session.
+We were asked to sit with our eyes closed and let our thoughts drift.
 As they did this we imagined a dial on our leg that pointed to either the past, present or future.
-As our minds drifted we focused on where our thoughts took us on this dial.
-For possibly the first time in 2 weeks my mind went almost completely blank where as usually i feel bombarded with thoughts.
+As our minds drifted we focused on where our thoughts took us.
+For possibly the first time in 2 weeks my mind went almost completely blank whereas usually I feel bombarded with thoughts.
 I found myself thinking about the previous day and then automatically focusing on the sounds outside of the room at that moment.
 We were also asked to hold a cup of water and focus on what we could see, hear, taste, smell and feel.
-The idea was to ground us in the moment and focus on what is happening in the hear and now.
+The idea was to ground at the moment and focus on what is happening in the hear and now.

-During our physio session we were given another opportunity to venture out.
+During our physio session, we were given another opportunity to venture out.
 We had to do something that we would find challenging and may usually avoid.
-There is nothing really that I avoid there are just things that i don’t like doing as i know that they will wear me out and increase my pain.
-Nevertheless, me and a few others battled the crowds on Westminster bridge and went into a lovely cafe in Westminster abbey.
+There is nothing really that I avoid there are just things that I don’t like doing If I know that they will wear me out and increase my pain. nevertheless, I and a few others battled the crowds on Westminster bridge and went into a lovely cafe in Westminster Abbey.

-Our last OT of the week was more about how our habits can effect out sleep and what small changes we can make to step towards a more restful sleep routine.
-I realised that smoking before I go to bed and looking at my phone when i wake up during the night can really effect my sleep.
+Our last OT of the week was more about how our habits can affect our sleep and what small changes we can make to step towards a more restful sleep routine.
+I realised that smoking before I go to bed and looking at my phone when I wake up during the night can really affect my sleep.
 We were given a sleep diary to fill out over the previous week that covered nights spent at the hospital and at home so that the OT could get a good indication of how well we sleep.